 4.1 How to Create a Ripple Effect

-In this lesson you will learn how to create a ripple animation using the liquid animation settings and the ellipse shape tool.
+In this lesson, you will learn how to create a ripple animation using the liquid animation settings and the ellipse shape tool.
+This is an essential part of your Adobe After Effects title animation.

 1.Introduction1 lesson, 00:56